 The Neewer 35mm f/1.7 is a lens that is built surprisingly well.
 For $130 you’re getting a lens that is made of all metal, and only plastic on the rings and caps.
 This lens comes in at 6.4oz and is 1.8 x 1.23 x 1.8in.
 There really aren’t any weak points when it comes to the construction and build quality of the Neewer 35mm.
 This thing is a little tank.

 As much as I’m impressed with the build quality of the Neewer 35mm, I can see that corners were cut on the lens cap and aperture ring.
 The lens cap isn’t a center-pinching cap, it’s just like a box top with no threading.
 The cap fits very well at first, but with time becomes a little less snug.
 I can live with that.
-The aperture ring is just a smooth sliding ring with out any clicks or holds.
-I found this frustrating as the ring would adjust and move without me noticing.
+The aperture ring is just a smooth sliding ring without any clicks or holds.
+A sliding ring is great for adjusting aperture for video, but I found that this one slides a little too easily.
+This was frustrating as the ring would adjust and move without me noticing.
 The numbers on the aperture ring are 1.7, 2, 2.8, 4, 8, and 22.
 There are times when I’ll be set in-between 4 and 8, and just by grabbing the camera by the lens be moved to around 15.
 Just be sure to always check the ring before shooting.

 The Neewer 35mm f/1.7 has ciricular aperture blades that render a very appealing bokeh that I will cover later on in this review.
 The lens is composed of 6 multicoated elements in 5 groups.
 The minimum focus distance is 1ft, and the front element takes a 49mm filter.